soheib-man/soheib-man/README.md

-- 🌱 I’m currently learning : docker , compression algorithms
+- 🌱 I’m currently learning : docker , large language models , ip-networking ....

-- ⚡ Fun fact: i am  19 yo  !
+- ⚡ Fun fact: i am  20 yo  !

 <!---
 soheib-man/soheib-man is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.